CSCfi/csc-user-guide/docs/apps/julia.md

 Packages for one version of Julia might not work for another.
 Check the required version number.

-You can find more information about Julia's package manager in its [documentation](https://pkgdocs.julialang.org/v1/).
+You can find more information about how to use Julia's package manager from its [documentation](https://pkgdocs.julialang.org/v1/).

 ### Using environments